everything you need to know about menstrual cups

 long wear time

-Menstrual cups can be worn for up to 12 hours, depending on your flow.
-This reduces the need for frequent changes and ensures leak-free protection throughout the day.
+Menstrual cups can be worn for up to 12 hours, depending on flow levels.
+This extended wear time minimises the need for frequent changes while providing reliable, leak-free protection.

 eco-friendly and cost-effective

-A single menstrual cup can last for up to 5 years with proper care, which drastically reduces waste compared to disposable products and offers significant long-term savings.
+A single menstrual cup can last up to five years with proper care, significantly reducing waste and offering substantial cost savings compared to disposable period products.

 high fluid capacity

-Menstrual cups hold more fluid than tampons or pads, making them an excellent choice for people with heavier flows.
+Menstrual cups hold more fluid than tampons or pads, making them an excellent choice for those with heavier flows.

 freedom during activities

-Whether you’re swimming, exercising, or sleeping, menstrual cups stay securely in place, allowing you to go about your favourite activities without interruptions.
+Whether swimming, exercising, or sleeping, menstrual cups remain securely in place, allowing for uninterrupted daily activities.

 challenges and learning curve